 Types of Under Counter Water Filters

 Now, let’s consider this filtration system in more detail.
-There are two types of such filters: the conventional and the simple system.
-Let’s consider each system along with their pros and cons:
+There are two (2) types: the conventional parallel configuration and the simple system (inline).

 Conventional Under Sink Water Filter